 For the most part, we have legal and factual defenses to consumer claims, which we routinely contest or settle (for immaterial amounts) depending on the particular circumstances of each case.
-We have recorded a liability as of September 30, 2016 with respect to such matters, in the aggregate.

 Department of Justice Subpoena.
 In January 2015, we were served with a subpoena by the U.S. Department of Justice directing us to produce certain documents relating to our and our subsidiaries' and affiliates' origination and securitization of sub-prime automobile contracts since 2005, in connection with an investigation by the U.S. Department of Justice in contemplation of a civil proceeding for potential violations of the Financial Institutions Reform, Recovery, and Enforcement Act of 1989.
 We are among several other securitizers of sub-prime automobile receivables who received such subpoenas in 2014 and 2015.
-Among other matters, the subpoena required information relating to the underwriting criteria used to originate these automobile contracts and the representations and warranties relating to those underwriting criteria that were made in connection with the securitization of the automobile contracts.
-We provided responsive documents in March 2015, provided additional documents on September 30, 2016, and are unaware of any subsequent material developments in the government's investigation, other than its initiation.
+Among other matters, the subpoena requested information relating to the underwriting criteria used to originate these automobile contracts and the representations and warranties relating to those underwriting criteria that were made in connection with the securitization of the automobile contracts.
+We have produced required documents, and are unaware of any subsequent material developments in the government's investigation.
 The investigation could in the future result in the imposition of damages, fines or civil or criminal claims and/or penalties.
 No assurance can be given as to the ultimate outcome of the investigation or any resulting proceeding(s), which might materially and adversely affect us.

 In General.
 There can be no assurance as to the outcomes of the matters referenced above.
-We have recorded a liability as of September 30, 2016, which represents our best estimate of probable incurred losses for legal contingencies, including all of the matters described or referenced above.
+We have recorded a liability as of March 31, 2017, which represents our best estimate of probable incurred losses for legal contingencies, including each of the matters described or referenced above.
 The amount of losses that may ultimately be incurred cannot be estimated with certainty.
-However, based on such information as is available to us, we believe that the range of reasonably possible losses for the legal proceedings and contingencies we face, including those described or referenced above, as of September 30, 2016, and in excess of the liability we have recorded, is from \$0 to \$250,000.
+However, based on such information as is available to us, we believe that the range of reasonably possible losses for the legal proceedings and contingencies we face, including those described or referenced above, as of March 31, 2017 does not exceed \$1 million.